March 19, 2019

 Persian New Year-Nowruz Haft Seen

-Haft-Seen is an essential part of the Nowruz celebration.
-To set a table or a sofreh (tablecloth) you'll need to gather seven (haft) items that begin with the letter seen (s) in Farsi and each one of these items hold a symbolic meaning. سبزه Sabzeh - wheat, lentil or mung sprouts need to be germinated a couple of weeks before the sal-e tahvil in order to have a long and green sabzeh.
+سبزه Sabzeh - wheat, lentil, or mung sprouts need to be germinated a couple of weeks before the sal-e tahvil to have a long and green sabzeh.

-In addition to these seven items, there should be a mirror (representing reflection), a candle, goldfish (representing life), sumac (representing the spice of life), colored eggs (representing fertility), Hafez's book of poetry, or a prayer book, sweets, sonbol (hyacinth) and other spring flowers.
+In addition to these seven items, other items often included are a mirror (reflection), candles (light), goldfish (life), sumac (the spice of life), colored eggs (fertility), and a book of poetry by Hafez, or a prayer book. sweets, sonbol (hyacinth), and other spring flowers.

-Nowruz dinner includes sabzi polow (rice and herbs) with mahi (fish), reshteh polow, kookoo sabzi, ash reshteh, and dolmeh among many other dishes that might differ from region to region.
+The Nowruz feast often includes sabzi polow (rice and herbs) with mahi (fish), reshteh polow, kookoo sabzi, ash reshteh, and dolmeh, among many other dishes that might differ from region to region.

 Nowruz-Persian New Year